chantzos/__/README.md

 Also, they can start children of applications, which they have relation only to the application that started them, and cannot be seen by others, neither can see others.
-Those can be dettached and return the focus to its parent process by using Ctrl-j, and reattached from its parent throw F5.
+Those can be dettached and return the focus to its parent process by using Ctrl-j, and reattached from its parent through F5.
 (for now children can start children (which is in testing phase) but idle and quit is the same thing for them)